phani-training/GitDemoForDITISS/Readme.md

-git commit -a -m "Commit without staging" git log git diff
+git commit -a -m "Commit without staging" git log git diff git rm --cached filename
 ```
 ### Cloning Remote location
+- U can get the copy of any public repository available remotely with tools like Github, Gitlab and BitBucket.
+- git clone url_of_the_Repo
+- U can make changes to it.
+- U can push the updated code back.
 ### Pushing local Repo to Remote
 ### Branches